 “That presupposes that there is adequate work for them,” Richard Oastler argued.
 “With wages sufficient to provide for their families.
 And which don’t undermine their health.”

 “Surely wages will always vary with the supply of labour.
 If there are more workers, wages will automatically fall.
 The population will then decrease, and correct the problem.”

-“By population decrease,” Ross put in, contemplating the way the light of the candles in the chandelier above his head glowed in the rich red-brown of the brandy in his glass, “you mean people will die?”
+“By population decrease…” Ross contemplated the way the light of the candles on the table glowed in the rich red-brown of the brandy in his glass.
+“I take it you mean that people will die?”